Symmetry resolved entanglement in gapped integrable systems: a corner transfer matrix approach: The complex harmonic chain

-In this section we use the CTM to derive the symmetry resolved entanglement entropies for a harmonic chain.
+In this section we use the CTM to derive the symmetry resolved entanglement entropies for a double or complex harmonic chain that is $U(1)$ symmetric and its continuum limit is a non-compact massive {\it complex} boson, i.e. a Klein-Gordon field theory.
 We will find an analytic expression for the charged moments as functions of $\alpha$ and we will discuss its limit close to the conformal invariant critical point, when the correlation length $\xi$ is finite but large.
 Then we will use this result to compute the symmetry resolved entropies.
 All the analytical results will be compared against exact numerical computations based on correlation matrix techniques \cite{p-03,pe-09,p-12}.